DroneSEN/Simulink_Tello_drone/docs/Tellocontrol.md

     ![Low-Pass Filter](lowpassfilter_tellocontrol.png)

     The low-pass filter processes the RC command inputs to smooth out the control signals.
 This helps in reducing noise and ensuring stable control.

-4. **Integration with the Tello Drone:**

-    The Simulink block integrates seamlessly with the Tello drone, allowing for real-time control and monitoring.
-It processes various control commands and telemetry data, providing a robust platform for drone operations.

-5. **Telemetry Data Processing:**

-    The block outputs various telemetry data points, including battery level, Euler angles, and speed.
-This data is crucial for monitoring the drone's status and ensuring safe operations.

 ## Conclusion